bulk-reviewer/bulk-reviewer/docs/installation.rst

 2. Move the AppImage to the "Forensics and Reporting" folder on the BitCurator desktop.

-3. Make the Bulk Reviewer AppImage executable (with ``chmod a+x FILE`` in terminal or by right-clicking the AppImage, selecting Properties, and then selecting "Allow executing file as program" under the Permissions tab).
+3. Make the Bulk Reviewer AppImage executable (right-click on the AppImage file, select Properties, and then select "Allow executing file as program" under the Permissions tab; or change the file permissions with ``chmod u+x`` in a terminal).

 4. Double-click the AppImage.
 A prompt will ask if you want to integrate Bulk Reviewer with your system.
 Choose "Yes" to install Bulk Reviewer.